freeCodeCamp/freeCodeCamp/guide/english/java/final-keyword/index.md

   }
 }
 ```
 PI is now a constant.
-Any attempt to assign it a value will cause an error.
+Any attempt to reassign the value for PI will cause an error.

 -----------------------------------------------------------------------------------------
 If you make any method as final, you cannot override it.